U.S. job growth brakes sharply, clouds Fed rate hike timing

 The weakness was concentrated in the goods-producing sector, which has been hurt by a strong dollar and lower crude oil prices.
 Leisure and hospitality also saw a sharp slowdown in jobs growth, suggesting harsh winter weather could have dragged on hiring.

 While the jobless rate held at a more than 6-1/2-year low of 5.5 percent, the workforce shrank.
-The labor force participation rate returned to a more than 36-year low reached late last year.
+The labour force participation rate returned to a more than 36-year low reached late last year.

 "The report confirms the emerging narrative of slowing growth momentum seen in the other economic indicators.
 It will weaken the argument for a mid-year (rate) hike," said Millan Mulraine, deputy chief economist at TD Securities in New York.